liuqx315/Multiscale-pattern/www/source/index.rst

 The ARKode Solver
 ===================

-ARKode is a solver for stiff, nonstiff and multi-rate systems of ordinary differential equations (ODEs) given in explicit form,
+ARKode is a solver for stiff, nonstiff and mixed systems of ordinary differential equations (ODEs) given in explicit form,

 .. math::